jtdLab/dart_counter/README.md

 // privacy/visibility of bloc events/states and whole orga of presentation layer with privacy/visibility
 // import flutter bloc not bloc in bloc
 // handle error thrown by behaivour subject.value
+// maybe splitt big widgets.dart file into sub files with part and part of e.g ingame/widgets.dart

 ## IMPORT STRUCTURE OF PRESENTATION LAYER